influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/guides/backup-and-restore.md

 influxd-ctl restore -db <src> -newdb <dest> .
 ```

-<dt> In version 1.2.1, an incremental restore requires users to `cd` into
+<dt> In version 1.2.1, a restore from an incremental backup requires users to `cd` into
 the backup directory and run `influxd-ctl restore [options] .` from that directory.
 This issue will be fixed in the next point release.
 </dt>